dceejay/node-red-contrib-mgrs/README.md

 ### Usage

-If `msg.payload` contains `.lat` and `.lon` properties, this node adds a corresponding MGRS location as `msg.payload.mgrs`.
+If the selected msg property contains `.lat` and `.lon` properties, this node adds a corresponding MGRS location as `.mgrs`.

-If the object contains a `msg.payload.mgrs` property as below, and not `.lat` and `.lon` they will be created.
+If the object contains a `.mgrs` property as below, and not `.lat` and `.lon` they will be created.

     msg.payload.mgrs - string - e.g. 30U XB 15652 56680